ibm-cloud-docs/vmwaresolutions/vmonic/understand-responsib.md

 ### Incident and operations management for VMware Shared
 {: #understand-responsib-incident-and-ops-shared}

+Starting on 28 March 2024, VMware Shared will no longer be available for new deployments.
+Existing instances will continue to be supported until 15 January 2025.
+Ensure that you migrate all your VMware Shared resources to [{{site.data.keyword.vmware-service_full}}](/docs/vmware-service) by 15 January 2025.
+{: deprecated}

 The following table describes the responsibilities that are related to incident and operations management for VMware Shared.